seajs/crequire/README.md

-Get require() like node-detective by lexical analysis
+Get require() like node-requires by lexical analysis

 ===